jakeabailey/beans/README.md

 As seen in the file 'ai.ipynb', the accuracy isn't great (79%) and, in my testing, fluctuates greatly with consecutive runs.

-I imagine that this is greatly linked to the small size of my dataset (45 hollow images, 45 full images).
+I imagine that this is largely linked to the small size of my dataset (45 hollow images, 45 full images).